lukinkratas/yafin/docs/reference/index.md

-### AsyncSymbol x AsyncClient
+### (Async)Symbol x (Async)Client

-`AsyncSymbol` class is high level and more user convenient than `AsyncClient`, because it uses predefined modules for quote summary endpoint and predefined types for timeseries endpoints.
-It uses `AsyncClient` as a singleton (multiple symbols use shared AsyncClient instance) to save resources.
+`(Async)Symbol` class is high level and more user convenient than `(Async)Client`, because it uses predefined modules for quote summary endpoint and predefined types for timeseries endpoints.
+It uses `(Async)Client` as a singleton (multiple symbols use shared AsyncClient instance) to save resources.
 Methods return result field of http response json.

-`AsyncClient` class is low level http client class, which has methods defined according to the API endpoints.
+`(Async)Client` class is low level http client class, which has methods defined according to the API endpoints.
 It uses `curl_cffi.requests.AsyncSession` under the hood.
 Methods return full http response json including result and error fields.

-_Note: Market Summary, Trending, Currencies and Calendar Events endpoints are only available in the `AsyncClient` class._
+_Note: Market Summary, Trending, Currencies and Calendar Events endpoints are only available in the `(Async)Client` class._

 ### Query multiple symbols